 We rarely get to see a stunning ’29 Model A closed cab traditional hotrod truck like this one on the streets, especially restored the way this one has been.
-Bernie from Charlotte, NC sent us pictures of his newly built pride and joy that he now has the pleasure to call his own and hopes to create many years of memories with this little truck in his family.
+The owner sent us pictures of his newly built pride and joy that he now has the pleasure to call his own and hopes to create many years of memories with this little truck in his family.
 For him the truck had to look mostly original, but would have a lower stance and not have the little stock 40 horsepower motor that Henry had originally intended for nearly 100 years ago.
-Not an easy find for sure, especially on a tight budget.
 After searching over 3 years and he really found a possibility and traveled 2,400 miles to Southern California to see if it was as good in person as it was on the internet.
-Though he was ok with a rat rod, or a restomod, once he got to SoCal and laid eyes on this professionally built show truck in person, Bernie knew this was the truck for him.
-The pro fabricator of Chatsworth, CA that built this truck spared no expense to make this truck perfect in every way, knowing his reputation was on the line as this was his personal vehicle.
+Though he was ok with a rat rod, or a restomod, once he got to SoCal and laid eyes on this professionally built show truck in person, he knew this was the truck for him.
+The pro fabricator that built this truck spared no expense to make this truck perfect in every way, knowing his reputation was on the line as this was his personal vehicle.
 It was built as a late 50’s Traditional Hot Rod using all original Ford parts but with a Chevy heart.
 Nothing was left unrestored, or not new or rebuilt and not pieced together from 20 different cars, this was an original unrestored driver originally from Arizona.
 This 1929 pick-up is yet so beautiful standing still, but once you get behind the wheel, that’s when the fun really begins!

 FRAME SPECS: This ‘29 pick-up still sits on the original frame, and the rear cross-member has been moved back, all boxed and powder coated.
 It has an original early Culver City Halibrand Aluminum V8 Quick-change rear that was modified to use 1950 Mercury side and spider gears, axles, tube ends and hydraulic brakes.
 The sound it makes humming down the road is pure music to the ears for those who know what it is.
 The front axle is a ’32 Ford “heavy” Mordrop that has been polished and chromed.
 Also up front are ’32 Ford spindles and split wishbones, radius and torque rod, tube shocks, reversed eye spring and ’40 Ford drum brakes.
 The master cylinder for the brakes is a dual circuit frame mounted under the cab using original ’32 Ford brake and clutch pedals.
 For steering it has an F100 steering box connected to a ’40 Ford steering wheel and the original horn button even works!
 Front wheels are ’40 Ford 16×4 , and rear are ’47 Mercury 16×5 solid steel wheels that have been beautifully powder coated in a shinny cream Brule and wrapped in Firestone bias-ply tires.